First-time Direct Loan recipients must complete Entrance Counseling and Master Promissory Note at www.studentloans.gov.

 PLUS Loan Application Process

 UNC Charlotte has recently streamlined the Parent and Graduate PLUS Loan application process.
-Effective Summer 2015, a paper application is no longer required.
+A paper application is no longer required.
 Parents and graduate students should apply directly on the StudentLoans.gov website

 - Parents and Students first must fill out and submit the FAFSA.

 - Log into StudentLoans.gov.
 You will be prompted to obtain a FSA User ID and password which will replace your federal PIN.
 PLUS Parent Loan borrowers must sign in using their FSA User ID and not the student's.

 - Select Request PLUS Loan from the menu on the left.